+The average annual cost of home insurance in Indiana is $1,150 for dwelling coverage of $250,000, according to Bankrate’s 2021 study of quoted annual premiums.
 In 2018, the state racked up nearly a million dollars in incurred losses for homeowners, with wind, hail, fire and lightning damage topping the list of losses.
-To make matters worse, Indiana is also subjected to tornadoes and flooding, getting approximately 22 cyclones a year.
+To make matters worse, Indiana is also subjected to tornadoes, getting approximately 22 cyclones per year.

-When looking into homeowners insurance Indiana coverage, it’s important to consider factors like the value of the home, types of coverage, deductible amounts, coverage add-ons and what perils are covered under the policy.
+When looking into homeowners insurance coverage in Indiana, it is important to consider factors like the value of the home, types of coverage, deductible amounts, coverage add-ons and what perils are covered under the policy.
+The cost of home insurance in Indiana is also based on your age, zip code and claims history.

 Best home insurance companies in Indiana